 The Fryderyk Chopin Museum is devoted to the life and work of the prominent Polish composer Fryderyk Chopin.
 From Chopin’s own lock of hair and personal letters, to the piano he played during the last two years of his life, the museum showcases over 5,000 objects spread over four floors.
 A range of interactive displays enables visitors to listen to music, watch videos and play music-themed games.
 Make sure you book in advance, as only 70 people are allowed to enter the museum at one time.

-Located east of the river, in the hip Soho Factory area (home of the city’s creative businesses), the Neon Museum’s collection includes over 60 neon signs from the Cold War era.
+Also located east of the Wisła River, in the hip Soho Factory area (home of the city’s creative businesses), the Neon Museum’s collection includes over 60 neon signs from the Cold War era.
 Some of them are adorning the exterior walls of the complex and can be seen lit up after dark.
+It makes for a truly fascinating alternative to the city’s mainstream museums.
+Photography is allowed and encouraged in one of the biggest surprises for many who make the trip here.
+Please note it has short opening hours and is completely closed on Tuesdays.